molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Rauhauser:</span> And we... society-wise, the big picture society-wise, we have what's been labeled as "free speech absolutism".
 I think that there are problems there.
 There are issues there as far as jurisdiction, as far as what is acceptable behavior.
 I mean the internet has basically, of all the things that have been devalued by the Internet over the years, the value of a good punch in the mouth has really been taken away.
 Because there's a lot of things... even, you look at the people in this chat.
 There's things that they would just never, never say in person because it would quickly escalate to an etiquette lesson.
 This  is something that I've been puzzling over since...
 I don't know, for the last ten years or so.
 And having had so much trouble with with JoJo Camp in particular, and various people like him over the last decade, I'm at a loss for what we do as a society to correct problems like that without interdicting the natural right of free speech and without harming our economy in the process.
 I mean it's really a serious puzzle.

 <span class="transcript-speaker">Monster, 3:06:44:</span> Yeah.
 I think that there's a lot of broken processes, but guess what?
 We get to build it.
-The word on the street is, World Economic Forum wants to basically have the Great Reset.
-And as that Reset happens we get to decide what we build better too.
-On the one side of the duality you have a desire to... emerges a technocratic control grid, Orwellian stuff, universal basic income, nobody owns anything...
+The word on the street is, [World Economic Forum](https://en.wikipedia.org/wiki/World_Economic_Forum) wants to basically have the [Great Reset](https://en.wikipedia.org/wiki/Great_Reset).[^fn10] And as that Reset happens we get to decide what we build better too.
+On the one side of the duality you have a desire to... emerges a technocratic control grid,[^fn18] Orwellian stuff, [universal basic income](https://en.wikipedia.org/wiki/Universal_basic_income), nobody owns anything...

 <span class="transcript-speaker">HF:</span> Whoa whoa whoa.
 How is universal basic income Orwellian?